Local Neighborhood Features for 3D Classification: Ablation Study

 \subsection{Distance vs. $r$-normalized distance}

-From Equation~\ref{first_equation}, we know the distance of the neighborhood points to the anchor points is normalized by the radius $r$ used to query the points.
-While existing methods only compute the distance to check whether a point is within the ball for querying, here we provide experimental results to show that the normalized distance gives better mean accuracy, as shown in Table~\ref{tab4}.
+From Equation~\ref{first_equation}, we know the distance of the neighborhood points to the anchor points is normalized using the radius $r$ used for querying the points.
+While existing methods only compute the distance to check whether a point is within the ball for querying, here we provide experimental results to show that the normalized distance as an additional neighborhood feature gives better mean accuracy, as shown in Table~\ref{tab4}.